harg74/Cryptocurrencies/README.md

 ## Overview

-Given a crytocurrencies dataset, we applied a classification Unsupervised Machine Learning algorithm, k-means, in orderto group these cryptocurrencies based on their features
+Given a crytocurrencies dataset, we applied a classification Unsupervised Machine Learning algorithm, k-means, enabling us to group these cryptocurrencies based on their features.